alevchuk/minibank/README.md

 ### Remote Login (AWS node)

-If your seting up Rasperry Pi node at home then skip this section and proceed to **Remote Login (Home node)**.
+If your seting up Raspberry Pi node at home then skip this section and proceed to **Remote Login (Home node)**.

 AWS has a default firewall setup for you.
 You can manage it from the Amazon AWS web console under Security Groups.
 Yet, to be sure your in control, you should also setup a local firewall.